noahpy/Cloud-BankingAPI/README.md

 ## Introduction:

-This is a online banking REST-API, which provides core functionalities of an online banking system.
+This is a AWS-based online banking REST-API, which provides core functionalities of an online banking system.
 The whole program is written in Python and the data is stored in a MySQL-Database hosted on AWS.
 Have fun!

 ## Starting the Application: